fstermann/spotify-archive/README.md

 You can also specify an amount of recommendations you want to add to the 'all-time' playlist.
-These will be generated based on the recently added tracks of the 'all-time' playlist.
+These will be generated based on the recently added tracks of the 'all-time' playlist, as well as the genres specified in the config file.

 ## Run